Privacy Policy

 Anonymous method of surveying:

-Additionally, the Diversity Atlas survey invites respondents to provide information about themselves which is considered ‘sensitive information’ under Section 6(1) of Australia’s Privacy Act and article 9 of the European Union GDPR.
+In its default configuration, the Diversity Atlas survey invites respondents to provide information about themselves which is considered ‘sensitive information’ under Section 6(1) of Australia’s Privacy Act and article 9 of the European Union GDPR.
 This includes information about:

 • Ancestral and/or cultural heritage